Depth to Anatomy: Organ Localization from Depth Images for Automated Patient Table Positioning in Radiology Workflow

-Despite these encouraging findings, several limitations and opportunities for future research must be acknowledged: \itemize{ \item Domain gap between synthetic and real-world depth data: The depth images used in this study were synthetically generated from MRI-derived segmentations and surface reconstructions, which may not fully capture the variability present in real-world depth camera outputs.
-In clinical environments, additional sources of noise, such as occlusions, limited spatial resolution, lighting artifacts, and sensor-specific distortions, can affect image quality.
-Furthermore, patients may be covered with blankets, wear hospital gowns, or use assistive devices, all of which can obscure key body surface features.
-Bridging this domain gap is crucial for real-world applicability and may require domain adaptation techniques or model fine-tuning using real sensor-acquired data. \item Assumption of consistent patient pose and orientation: The training data used in this work consisted of patients in a standardized supine position with minimal variation in posture.
-Although position-based data augmentations were employed during training to increase robustness, real-world scenarios often involve a wider range of patient poses due to comfort needs or mobility restrictions.
-The current model may be sensitive to these variations, and further research is needed to evaluate and improve its generalizability to diverse body orientations and clinical settings. }
+Several technical constraints must be addressed for clinical implementation: \begin{itemize} \item \textbf{Domain Gap:} The depth images used in this study were synthetically generated from MRI-derived segmentations and surface reconstructions, which may not fully capture the variability present in real-world depth camera outputs.
+In clinical environments, additional sources of noise, such as occlusions, limited spatial resolution, and sensor-specific distortions, can affect image quality.
+Furthermore, patients may be covered with thick blankets or use assistive devices that obscure key body surface features.
+Bridging this domain gap is crucial for real-world applicability and may require domain adaptation techniques or model fine-tuning using real sensor-acquired data. \item \textbf{Positional Constraints:} The training data used in this work consisted of patients in a standardized supine position with minimal variation in posture.
+Although geometric data augmentations were employed during training to increase robustness, real-world scenarios often involve a wider range of patient poses due to comfort needs or mobility restrictions.
+The current model may be sensitive to these variations, and further research is needed to improve its generalizability to diverse body orientations. \end{itemize}

+The primary clinical motivation for this 3D localization task is to enable accurate, automated patient table positioning in imaging workflows.
+For standard clinical protocols, an alignment accuracy within a threshold of 10 to 20,mm is typically considered sufficient to ensure that the target anatomy resides entirely within the scanner's optimal field of view~\citep{booij2019accuracy, saltybaeva2017vertical}.
+By achieving a mean absolute DOE within this target range, the proposed Pix2Vox model satisfies these clinical requirements.
+These results indicate the technical feasibility of utilizing depth-based volumetric estimation for automated patient table positioning within the scanner bore.

 \acks{We gratefully acknowledge the financial support by German Research Foundation: DFG, HE 7364/10-1, project number 500498869.}